 An overabundance of “bad,” typically inflammatory, bacteria, or too much yeast takes first place as cause for an intestinal overgrowth.
 An unwelcome virus or parasite can also cause an overgrowth imbalance.

 To treat this type of dysbiosis Western practitioners prescribe medication (usually antibiotics) to kill unwanted bacteria, parasites, or yeast.
-Dr. Smith prefers using gentler, broad-spectrum anti-microbial herbs to week the internal garden.
+Dr. Smith prefers using gentler, broad-spectrum antimicrobial herbs to weed the internal garden.
 Also, probiotics and fiber-rich foods encourage growth of the good while getting rid of the bad.

 2. Microbial Undergrowth